fzwoch/obs-gstreamer/README.md

     v4l2src ! decodebin ! video.

+Linux webcam example with watchdog (automatically restarts the pipeline if the webcam stream crashes for some reason):

+    v4l2src ! watchdog ! decodebin ! video.

 If you don't understand what is happening in these lines please check the GStreamer documentation as mentioned above!